Emergent Knowledge

 How do iteration and emergence apply in therapy, coaching, and health management, where it may only take one or two small changes to produce life-changing effects?
 Systems theorist Fritjof Capra explains in The Web of Life how small differences are amplified into large ones through a process of “self-reinforcing feedback”.
 A small difference feeds into the system → the system performs better → the difference is confirmed → the rewards are reinforced.
 Here is a simple example: a state of tension can be reduced easily and quickly by taking a deep diaphragmatic breath, which relaxes the body, which makes it less tense, which makes it easier to take more deep diaphragmatic breaths.
 The effect accelerates its own cause.
 Just as, say, laughter, an emergent effect of feeling good, releases endorphins, a cause of feeling good, and a good dose of endorphins produces a buoyant feeling that makes us more likely to laugh.

 What happens in an Emergent Knowledge/Power of Six process is that clients work through their traumas without being retraumatized.
-And at the end of the day, the own their own process.
+And at the end of the day, they own their own process.
 They heal themselves.
 When conventional common sense or intelligence fail us, the Power of Six is a means of tapping into the reservoirs of our own wisdom.